UCL/research-computing-with-cpp/session01/index.md

 * Unit Testing concepts
 * Unit Testing in practice

-Scientific software should be as rigorous and reproducible as sterile lab techniques.
+Scientific software should be as rigorous \
+and reproducible as sterile lab techniques.

 ## Basic C++ features

 ### Classes

+* Procedural programming
-* Procedural programming: pass data to functions
+    * pass data to functions
-    * Can get out of hand as program size increases
+    * can get out of hand as program size increases
-    * Can't easily describe relationships between bits of data
+    * can't easily describe relationships between bits of data
-    * Can't easily control access to data
+    * can't easily control access to data
+* Object oriented programming
-* Object oriented programming: describe types and how they interact
+    * describe types and how they interact
+* Once defined
-* Once defined: Use types as if native to the language
+    * use types as if native to the language

 ### Abstraction

-* Enables you to define a type
+* C++ Class mechanism enables you to define a type
+    * independent of its data
+    * independent of its implementation
     * Class defines concept or "blueprint"
-    * We "instantiate" to create a specific object
+    * "instantiation" creates object
 * Example: Fraction data type
 {{cppfrag('01','fraction/fraction.h')}}